 However, reactions to the announceent is mixed on the Gransnet forums.
 "We self isolated at the beginning of March due to my husband's health issues.
 Our focus has been on keeping him safe and well so I'll take 'shielded to be allowed out' with a pinch of salt.
 Might be better decide for ourselves when it's safe to start meeting up with somebody from another household." merlotgran

 Complications and deaths are more common in the elderly, even those without pre-existing conditions.'
 So for now some people over 70 are still choosing to exercise at home and have their shopping delivered to them.
 If you're struggling to do this, do read our advice on how to register as a vulnerable shopper and how to get those coveted delivery slots.

-From 1st June, the government advises that in England up to six people are able to visit in a public or private outdoor space (like a garden).
-We are still required to maintain social distancing during these visits, so for now, cuddles with the grandchildren is still off limits.
-However, you are now allowed to meet up with one member of another household in an outdoor, public space such as a park, as long as you maintain a 2 metre distance between you.
-Many gransnetters are extremely excited about seeing more of their friends and familiy members in the coming days.
+The government advice is that - in England - up to six people are able to visit in a public or private outdoor space (like a garden).
+We are still required to maintain social distancing during these visits, so for now, cuddles with the grandchildren at these meet-ups is still off limits.
+However, single person households are now allowed to form 'support bubbles' with another household and stay overnight during which social distancing need not apply.
+For many families this means that grandparents who live on their own can now be reunited with their families and have the hugs they have been missing so much.